 The Near Detector

-Its principal role is to characterize the neutrino beam as it leaves the near site in order to better understand the signals collected at the far detector and thus maximize the neutrino oscillation physics potential of the experiment.
+The near neutrino detector’s principal role is to characterize the neutrino beam as it leaves the near site in order to better understand the signals collected at the far detector and thus maximize the neutrino oscillation physics potential of the experiment.
 In addition, the near detector will enable a rich program of physics measurements independent of the far detector and provide the data for many PhD theses.

 Prototype Detectors for DUNE

 The DUNE far detector will be by far the largest liquid-argon neutrino detector ever built in the world.
-The two largest LArTPC neutrino detectors that have been built to date are the ICARUS detector (760 tons of liquid argon, originally operated at the INFN Gran Sasso laboratory in Italy and now being refurbished at CERN for its next phase of operation in the Short Baseline Neutrino Program at Fermilab) and the MicroBooNE detector (170 ton; detector is currently taking data as part of the SBN program at Fermilab).
+The two largest LArTPC neutrino detectors that have been built to date are the ICARUS detector (760 tons of liquid argon, originally operated at the INFN Gran Sasso laboratory in Italy, and recently refurbished at CERN for its next phase of operation in the Short Baseline Neutrino Program at Fermilab) and the MicroBooNE detector (170 ton; detector is currently taking data as part of the SBN program at Fermilab).